 Reporting a transfer of ship’s waste

-If you want to transfer your ship’s waste, you must report this wish to the National Waste Notification Bureau (LMA).
-In order to do so, you complete the ship’s waste transfer form (S form, pdf).
+If you want to transfer your ship’s waste, you must report this to the National Waste Notification Bureau (LMA).
+In order to do so, you complete the ship’s waste transfer form (S form, pdf, in Dutch).
 The completed form must remain on board your ship for 5 years.

 Oil transfer log

-In the Netherlands, if you navigate inland waterways in a professional capacity, you must have a valid oil transfer log (olieafgifteboekje) on board your ship.
+Do you navigate inland waterways in the Netherlands in a professional capacity?
+You must have a valid oil transfer log (olieafgifteboekje) on board your ship.
 In the oil transfer log, you enter the quantity and type of waste produced by your ship.
 You are obliged to transfer the ship’s waste to a recognised waste reception facility.
-The operator of this reception facility will record the receipt of the ship’s waste in the transfer log.
+The operator of the waste reception facility will record the receipt of the ship’s waste in the transfer log.
 You can obtain a transfer log from the Inland Shipping Waste and Navigation Documents Foundation (SAB).
 SAB's Shipping Environmental Plan will help you prevent unnecessary waste and deal safely with inevitable waste.

 Online application and registration via Message Box

-Besides AMICE, you can also use Message Box to apply for a waste processor ID code or to report received waste materials online.
-In that case you must use the Netherlands Enterprise Agency's Message Box.
+Do you want to apply for a waste processor ID code or do you want to report received waste materials online?
+Besides AMICE, you can also use Message Box.
 Message Box is a secure email system that enables you as an entrepreneur to exchange digital messages with Dutch government agencies.